phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 570574
+#Total Number of Tweets: 1199581
-#Number of Clinton Tweets: 440387
+#Number of Trump Tweets: 571140
-#Number of Rubio Tweets: 168128
+#Number of Clinton Tweets: 440660
-#Number of Sanders Tweets: 161486
+#Number of Rubio Tweets: 168263
-#Number of Carson Tweets: 90301
+#Number of Sanders Tweets: 161618
-#Number of Bush Tweets: 58736
+#Number of Carson Tweets: 90395
-#Total Number of Tweets:
+#Number of Bush Tweets: 58794
 ---